Lucidchart vs Visio - which diagramming tool wins

-Flowchart tools help visualize processes but do not make them executable.
-Here is how we approach process documentation.
+Flowchart tools help visualize processes but don’t make them executable.
+Here’s how we approach process documentation.

 Solution Process